Sparsha-mehta/aws-ai/src/amazonq/amzqb.md

 ### **External Identity Providers (IDP)**

 On top of it, you can integrate IAM Identity Center with what's called External Identity Providers or IDP.
-It could be, for example:
+It could be, for example:<br><br>

-• Google login
+• Google login<br>
-• Microsoft Active Directory
+• Microsoft Active Directory<br>
-• And others
+• And others<br><br>

 This means that instead of logging in and getting an AWS-based sign-in page, you're going to log in with a system where users are already created.
 For example, it could be your Active Directory where you have your Microsoft login, or it could be your Google login if you're using the G Suite type of workspace for your company.
 This is very handy and really goes hand in hand with whatever security systems you have in place in your company.